CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-19-Java-Tricky-Tech-Questions.md

 # Bitwise operator
 - "~" inverts a bit pattern; it can be applied to any of the integral types, making every "0" a "1" and every "1" a "0".
+- The bitwise & operator performs a bitwise AND operation.
+- The bitwise ^ operator performs a bitwise exclusive OR operation.
+- The bitwise | operator performs a bitwise inclusive OR operation.

+# How to check if linked list contains loop in Java?
+- Algorithm to find if linked list contains loops or cycles.
+Two pointers, fast and slow is used while iterating over linked list. **Fast pointer moves two nodes** in each iteration, while **slow pointer moves to one node**.
+If linked list contains loop or cycle than both **fast and slow pointer will meet** at some point during iteration.
+If they don't meet and fast or slow will point to null, then linked list is not cyclic and it doesn't contain any loop.
+1. Use two pointers fast and slow
+1. Move fast two nodes and slow one node in each iteration
+1. If fast and slow meet then linked list contains cycle
+1. if fast points to null or fast.next points to null then linked list is not cyclic
+- This algorithm is also known as Floyd’s cycle finding algorithm and popularly **known as tortoise and hare algorithm** to find cycles in linked list.
+Sample can be found via "LoopInList.java"

 # Reference
 - http://www.java67.com/2012/09/top-10-tricky-java-interview-questions-answers.html